testcontainers/workshop/step-2-exploring-the-app.md

 # Step 2: Exploring the app

-The app is a simple micro-service based on Spring Boot for rating conference talks.
+The app is a simple microservice based on Spring Boot for rating conference talks.
 It provides an API to track the ratings of the talks in real time.

 ## Storage